 Program goals and objectives

-Goal 2: Students and graduates will demonstrate competency in entry-level radiography skills.
+Goal 1: Students will demonstrate competency in entry-level radiography skills.
 Student learning outcomes:

-- Students and graduates will demonstrate clinical competence in producing images of diagnostic quality.
+- Students will demonstrate clinical competence in producing images of diagnostic quality.

-Goal 3: Students and graduates will demonstrate critical thinking in the classroom, lab and clinical setting.
+Goal 2: Students will demonstrate critical thinking.
 Student learning outcomes:

 - Students will assess the quality of images.

-- Students and graduates will demonstrate the ability to adapt positioning for non-routine and trauma exams.
+- Students will adapt positioning for non-routine and trauma exams.

-Goal 4: Students and graduates will develop effective communication skills.
+Goal 3: Students will develop effective communication skills.
 Student learning outcomes:

-- Students and graduates will demonstrate effective verbal communication skills.
+- Students will demonstrate effective verbal communication skills.

 - Students will demonstrate effective written communication skills.